-The NEA, the Poetry Foundation, and the Pennsylvania Council on the Arts have partnered to provide materials, grants, prizes at the State and National Finals in the spring.
-With this support, the Northern Tier Partners for the Arts. will provide resources to high schools in this region.
+The NEA, the Poetry Foundation, and the PCA have partnered to provide materials, grants, and prizes at the State and National Finals in the spring.
+With this support, the NTP4A is able provide resources to high schools in this region.